mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2025a/README.md

     | **Service** | Microsoft.Storage   |
     | **Subnet**  | default             |
     | **Locations** | East US, West US, West US 3 |
+For more information on creating endpoints, see [Create and associate service endpoint policies](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoint-policies).

 # Get Network License Manager MAC Address
 >**NOTE:**The network license manager MAC address is available only after the deployment to the cloud is complete.